CoEDL/kaldi_helpers/guides/about-the-tasks.md

 `elan-to-json`
+`trs-to-json`
+`textgrid-to-json`
-Writes a JSON file (tmp/cleaned_filtered.json), containing all the text, annotation times and speaker info from the Elan files in input/data/
+Looks for files in the input/data folder and writes a JSON file (tmp/cleaned_filtered.json) containing all the text, annotation times and speaker info from a tier in Elan, Transcriber or Textgrid files respectively.
+Note that the Elan tier currently must be named 'Phrase'.
+We will change this soon to use the first tier in a file rather than a partiular named tier.

+The Textgrid input script has not yet been widely tested.

 `json-to-kaldi`